levonk/data-integration/Implementor.md

 	   * Documentation from Requestor / Supplier
 	   * Standardize Times here or Layer 2 (be consistent)
 	   * Should have AVDLs that represent data even if data is not stored as parquet/avro
-  * Layer 2 - Performance Improvement
+  * Layer 2 - Hard Business Rules
      * Quality - Parquet
 	 * Notes
 	   * Data Domain Alignment (Data Type Matching)